 - Cuisine: Italian, American

-- 2 cups cooked squash, Acorn, Butternut, Hubbard, Kabocha or canned pumpkin
+- 2 cups diced squash, Acorn, Butternut, Hubbard, Kabocha or canned pumpkin (precut, frozen, or canned)

 - 1 package mushroom ravioli (cheese ravioli is a fine substitute)